 The source length (L cm) may optionally be entered for completeness although the L parameter is not currently used by Plaque Simulator.

-Note: for the BEBIG Ru106-Rh106 plaques the anisotropy kernel data accounts for beta attenuation and spectral hardening in the concave direction from a point source rather than seed anisotropy.
+Note: for the BEBIG Ru106-Rh106 plaques the anisotropy kernel data accounts for beta attenuation and spectral hardening in the concave direction from a beta point source rather than linear gamma source (a la TG43) anisotropy.